Soft, fluffy cinnamon rolls stuffed with brown sugar & apples, and generously glazed with homemade caramel.

 © Sally’s Baking Addiction.
 All images & content are copyright protected.
 Please do not use my images without prior permission.
 If you want to republish this recipe, please re-write the recipe in your own words, or link back to this post for the recipe.

-Today’s recipe is based off of my Homemade Orange Sweet Rolls, a copycat recipe of Pillsbury Orange Rolls.
+Homemade Orange Sweet Rolls, a copycat recipe of Pillsbury Orange Rolls.